CLI Reference¶

 Template Resolution:

-Angreal resolves templates in the following order:
+is not an existing directory), Angreal resolves it in the following order:

-{{< hint type=info >}} For a detailed explanation of how Angreal resolves and processes templates, see Angreal Init Behavior. {{< /hint >}}
+{{< hint type=info >}} For a detailed explanation (including a decision tree) of how Angreal resolves and processes templates, see Angreal Init Behavior. {{< /hint >}}

 tree¶